snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 4. Repeat steps 2 & 3 until you're happy with the speed of the response
 5. Increase the I gain until it reaches the setpoint in a minimul number of oscillations

-Yes this method is sort of winging it, but while doing some reading into the topic I came upon this:
+I felt that this method was sort of "winging it", it lacked the engineering rigor that my degree had conditioned me with.
+But when reading into PID control I found the following:

 >**"**The very nice thing about tuning a PID controller is that you don’t need to have a good understanding of formal control theory to do a fairly good job of it.
 Ninety percent of the closed-loop controller applications in the world do very well indeed with a controller that is only tuned fairly well...**"**